Pachmarhi Biosphere Reserve: Geography

 Satpura National Park is designated as the core zone and the remaining area of 4401.91 km2, including the Bori and Pachmarhi sanctuaries, serves as the buffer zone.

 Ecology

-The reserve is composed primarily of forest habitats, and is an important transition zone between the forest species of western and eastern India.
+The reserve is composed primarily of forest habitats, and is a critical transition zone between the forest species of western and eastern India.

 Flora

 The forests are dominated by teak (Tectona grandis).
 They include the westernmost groves of sal (Shorea robusta), which is the dominant tree of eastern India's forests.
 Other endemic vegetation includes wild mango, silver fern, jamun and arjun.
 The Cuddapah almond trees are abundantly found over the hills of Pachmarchi.

-Ethnobotany

-Fourteen ethno-botanical plant species occur in PBR have been studied, which are traded from the selected villages of the buffer zone area of PBR.
+Fourteen ethno-botanical plant species that occur in PBR have been studied, which are traded from the selected villages of the buffer zone area of PBR.
 Different plant parts of these important species are collected by the local people for their own consumption and trade.
 A part of the reserve vegetation has been studied by Prof. Chandra Prakash Kala, especially with respect to the indigenous uses of the plants.